h4hassanali/Excel-File-Links-Openor/README.md

-# Software to open links in a excel file column at a time
+# Software to open links in an excel file column at a time
 Libraries used :
 Tkinter
 Pandas